 The instruments we used in the present study are listed in Table 1.
-For measuring particle and ion size distributions we used a Neutral cluster Air Ion Spectrometer (NAIS, Airel OÜ) (Manninen et al., 2009, Mirme and Mirme, 2011).
-NAIS measures the number size distribution of aerosol particles within a size range from 2.0 to 40 nm, and also the number size distribution of positive and negative ions with the electric mobility range within 3.2-0.001 cm2 V-1 s-1, corresponding to 0.8-40 nm (Millikan-Fuchs equivalent diameter, Mäkelä et al., 1996).
+For measuring particle and ion size distributions we used a Neutral cluster Air Ion Spectrometer (NAIS, Airel OÜ) (Manninen et al., 2009; Mirme and Mirme, 2013).
+NAIS measures the number size distribution of aerosol particles within a size range from 2.0 to 40 nm, as well as the number size distribution of positive and negative ions with the electric mobility range within $3.2{\text -}0.001~\text{cm}^2~\text{V}^{-1}~\text{s}^{-1}$, corresponding to $0.8{\text -}40$ nm (Millikan-Fuchs equivalent diameter; Mäkelä et al., 1996).

-For measuring particle number size distribution in size range from 7 nm to 1μ m we used Differential Mobility Particle Sizer (DMPS).
-The instrument consists of two parts: a Differential Mobility Analyzer (DMA), made at the University of Helsinki, and a Condensation Particle Counter (CPC), A10 manufactured by Airmodus Oy.
+For measuring particle number size distribution in size range from 7 nm to 1 μ m, we used the Differential Mobility Particle Sizer (DMPS).
+The instrument consists of two parts: a differential mobility analyzer (DMA), made at the University of Helsinki, and a condensation particle counter (CPC), A10 manufactured by Airmodus Oy.
 The aerosol sample is neutralized using an X-ray source (Hamamatsu, Japan).
 DMPS was described in detail by Aalto et al. (2001).

-Particle size distributions ranging from 3 nm to 0.2 μ m at the Fonovaya station are measured routinely using a Diffusional Particle Sizer (DPS).
-DPS consists of the Novosibirsk-type eight-stage screen diffusion battery (Reischl et al., 1991; Ankilov et al., 2002) connected to the Condensation Particle Counter (CPC).
-CPC Model 5.403 (GRIMM Aerosol Technik, Germany) was used until July 2019, and after - CPC Model 3756 (TSI Inc., USA).
-Additionally, the distribution of particles within the size range of 0.3 μ m to 20 μ m (across 15 size bins) is measured using the Grimm aerosol spectrometer Model 1.108 (OPC).
+Particle size distributions ranging from 3 nm to $0.2\,\mu m$ at the Fonovaya station are measured routinely using a diffusional particle sizer (DPS).
+The DPS consists of the Novosibirsk-type eight-stage screen diffusion battery (Reischl et al., 1991; Ankilov et al., 2002) connected to the condensation particle counter (CPC).
+CPC Model 5.403 (GRIMM Aerosol Technik, Germany) was used until July 2019, and after CPC Model 3756 (TSI Inc., USA) was used.
+Additionally, the distribution of particles within the size range of 0.3 to 20 μ m (across 15 size bins) is measured using the Grimm aerosol spectrometer Model 1.108 (OPC).

 Continuous measurements of different atmospheric parameters are concurrently performed.
 The measured parameters are meteorological, such as atmospheric pressure, temperature, relative humidity (RH), wind speed and direction, and global solar radiation.
-The trace gas concentrations were measured with a set of trace level monitors indicated in Table 1 for SO2, O3O3, and NO_x.
+The trace gas concentrations were measured with a set of trace level monitors indicated in Table 1 for SO_2 , O_3 , and NO_x .

-2.3.
-Data analysis
+2.3 Data analysis

-2.3.1.
-Classification of new particle formation events
+2.3.1 Classification of new particle formation events

-We classified all days based on NPF characteristics using two different methods: traditional manual classification, described by Dal Maso et al. (2005)) and nanoparticle ranking analysis, described by Aliaga et al. (2023), and then compared the results obtained from these two approaches.
+We classified all days based on NPF characteristics using two different methods: traditional manual classification, described by Dal Maso et al. (2005), and nanoparticle ranking analysis, described by Aliaga et al. (2023), and then compared the results obtained from these two approaches.

-2.3.1.1.
-Traditional new particle formation event classification
+2.3.2 Traditional new particle formation event classification

 We classified NPF events, non-events, and undefined events using the algorithm, described in Dal Maso et al. (2005).
 As this method was widely used in previous studies, here we call it "traditional".
 As mentioned before, we classify individual measurement days into three categories and calculate the fraction of days when NPF events occur, non-event days, and undefined days.
 We analyze data visually on a day-to-day basis.
-Days, when new particle mode appears in the sub-5 nm range and shows subsequent signs of growth longer than 2 hours, we classify as NPF event days.
-Days, when no new mode is observed, or if the new mode persists shorter than half of an hour, are classified as nonevent days.
+Days when new particle mode appears in the sub-5 nm range and shows subsequent signs of growth longer than 2 h are classified as NPF event days.
+Days when no new mode is observed or if the new mode persists shorter than half an hour are classified as nonevent days.
 Other days are classified as undefined.
-If the month has less than 80% of data available, it is excluded from monthly statistics.
+If the month has less than 80 % of data available, it is excluded from monthly statistics.
 We considered the years from 2016 to 2021.
 We used DPS particle number size distribution for the time period from January 2016 to June 2019.
 For the time period from July 2019 to November 2021, we used the distributions derived from NAIS (particle operation mode).